Subgaussian 1-cocycles on discrete groups: Poincar e inequalities for group von Neumann algebras

 \section{$L_p$ Poincar\'e inequalities for group von Neumann algebras}

-Consider the semigroup $T_t$ acting on $LG$ given by $T_t \la(g)=e^{-t\psi(g)} \la(g)$. $(T_t)$ is a noncommutative diffusion semigroup in the sense of \cite{JRS}, i.e., $\Ga^\psi(x,x)\in L_1(LG)$ for all $x\in \Dom(A^{1/2})$ where $A$ is the generator of $T_t$.
+Consider the semigroup $T_t$ acting on $LG$ given by $T_t \la(g)=e^{-t\psi(g)} \la(g)$, where $\psi$ is a conditionally negative length function on $G$; see Section \ref{1coc}. $(T_t)$ satisfies \eqref{ncdif}.
 For a proof of this fact, see \cite{JZ12}.
 According to \cite{JRS}, $T_t$ admits a Markov dilation with almost uniformly continuous path.
-We refer the reader to \cites{JRS,JZ12} for precise definition.
+We refer the reader to \cite{JRS,JZ12} for the precise definition.
 In fact, we can write down the dilation explicitly in our setting.
-Following the notation of Section \ref{gaus}, we define
+Following the notation of Section \ref{crosp} and \ref{gaus}, we define